Orquesta Sinfónica del Estado de México: Tours

 In 1975, the OSEM made its first tour to the United States, returning continuously for three years, starting in 1979, playing in the most important cities.
 In 2002, it toured for the first time in Germany.

 In 2003, a European Tour led the orchestra to Spain, Poland, Germany and France.
 In 2005, the orchestra traveled to Paris, France and performed two concerts, one in Salle Gaveau and the other in Theater Mogador, with extraordinary success.
 In September 2005, the OSEM traveled to the People's Republic of China to perform six concerts in the most important cities of this country, including Changsha, Shanghai, Shenyang, Harbin and Beijing.

 In 2008 the OSEM was invited by Colombia Artists Management to play a 49-concert tour of the US lasting more than nine weeks.
 Concerts were performed all over the US, including New York, Florida, Georgia, North Carolina, Ohio, Illinois, Iowa, California, and Nevada.

 In 2010 the OSEM and Enrique Batiz performed two concerts in Granada, Spain, which were broadcast live and recorded for DVD video release.

 Contributions to the performing community

-The promotion of new musical talents has been an objective of the orchestra since its beginnings.
-It has given rise to over forty excellent soloists, and also participated in the discovery and encouragement of young performers, through the "International Henryk Szeryng Violin Contest", begun in 1992.
-In the four times this contest was held, the OSEM enjoyed the presence of the most notable aspiring violinists of the world, and rewarded a dozen of them.
-The OSEM has also hosted many guest directors and soloists, chosen from the most outstanding in the world.
+The promotion of new musical talents has been an objective of the orchestra since its beginning.
+It has given rise to over forty soloists, and also participated in the discovery and encouragement of young performers, through the "International Henryk Szeryng Violin Contest", that begun in 1992.
+In the four times this contest was held, the OSEM enjoyed the presence of the aspiring violinists of the world, and rewarded a dozen of them.
+The OSEM has also hosted many guest directors and soloists.

 An accomplishment of the OSEM, assisted by the Trust Foundation, has been the institutionalization of the Festival Valle de Bravo year after year, since 1997.
 Concerts of this festival take place in the town in Valle de Bravo as well as in the theater of Bellas Artes in Mexico City.